 Do Catholics worship statues?

 No, absolutely not!
-Catholics venerate icons, images, and other of religious nature – in other words, Catholics greatly honor and respect these items and will treat them as such.
+Catholics venerate icons, images, and others of religious nature – in other words, Catholics greatly honor and respect these items.

 People frequently say the Catholic Church disregards the Second Commandment, “Thou shalt not make unto thee any graven image.”
 This is untrue simply because: